-The Crane Specialist Group currently has 270 members from 55 countries and works in affiliation with the Species Survival Commission of IUCN and Wetlands International.
+The Crane Specialist Group currently works in affiliation with the Species Survival Commission of IUCN and Wetlands International.
 We also coordinate our activities with regional crane working groups, each with a specific geographic focus – see list below.

 Membership in the Crane Specialist Group